 Exercising the light skin dog

-A light skin dog breed needs exercise to be healthy and fit.
+A light skin dog breed needs exercise to stay healthy and fit.
 Less body fat makes them more susceptible to overheating.
 It is crucial to exercise them in the summer to prevent heatstroke.
-Make sure they get enough activity during the day by exercising regularly.
+Ensure to offer enough activity during the day by exercising regularly.
 Instead of a collar and leash, you should utilize a harness for the greatest and most effective workout.
-It would be best if you taught your dog how to behave when walking on a leash.
-Put a breakaway collar and leash on your dog when you first begin training him, so he is familiar with them.
-This aids in his understanding of the instructions.
+It would be best if you teach your dog how to behave when walking on a leash.
+Put a breakaway collar and leash on your dog when you first begin training him, so the animal may become familiar with them.
+It helps him to understand the instructions.

 Feeding habits

 Feeding a dog with pale skin is crucial since they are susceptible to sunburn.
 Their diet will require close observation on your part.
-You may provide your dog with high-quality, low-fat, and protein-rich food.
-However, many dogs with pale skin are also more prone to gastrointestinal issues.
-In this situation, feeding your dog nutrients like Activyl or Greenies for Dogs is a good idea.
+Provide your dog with high-quality, low-fat, and protein-rich food.
+However, many dogs are also more prone to gastrointestinal issues.
+In this situation, feeding your dog nutrients like Actively or Greenies for Dogs is a good idea.

 Additionally, you may give your dog high-protein dog biscuits as food.
 Dogs need to eat calories just like people do.
 Therefore, you may give your dog high-quality food that includes zinc, vitamin E, and omega-3 fatty acids.

-You may also give flaxseed oil to your dog if you find that he is prone to colds and coughing.
-Always be important to inquire about the grooming habits of the dog breed you intend to adopt.
+You may also give flaxseed oil to your dog if you find that it can catch colds and coughing.
+Always be conscious to inquire about the grooming habits of the dog breed you intend to adopt.
 It will enable you to decide whether the dog needs routine grooming.
 To make sure you select a dog that is simple to maintain, you may also inquire about their grooming regimen.

 Conclusion